Walking Tracks in Lamington National Park

 Caves Track

-From the park’s information centre, this interesting walk winds up through open forest, where koalas are often seen, and into rainforest before emerging at the Saddle trailhead on the road near the Binna Burra Mountain Lodge road entrance.
-White-throated treecreepers, members of one of the oldest groups of songbirds, are frequently seen on this track.
+Begin this walk from the park’s information centre.
+The trail winds through open forest where koalas are often spotted.
+It then continues into rainforest before emerging at the Saddle trailhead near the Binna Burra Lodge road entrance.
+Along the way, look out for White-throated Treecreepers, part of one of the oldest groups of songbirds.

 Gwongoorool Track

-Start at the Lower picnic area trailhead and descend a series of steep rock steps (approximately 200 in total) to the Coomera River, passing cliffs of volcanic ash (tuff).
-At the valley floor, follow the Coomera River to picturesque Gwongoorool Pool.
-The river, along with all of Lamington’s waterways, is important habitat for hylid frogs (tree frog family), freshwater crayfish, eels and eastern water dragons.
-Return on the same track.
+Start your walk at the Lower Picnic Area trailhead.
+Descend around 200 steep rock steps to reach the Coomera River, passing volcanic ash cliffs along the way.
+At the valley floor, follow the Coomera River to reach Gwongoorool Pool.
+This river, like all waterways in Lamington, provides a habitat for hylid frogs, freshwater crayfish, eels, and eastern water dragons.
+Return along the same track.

 Lower Bellbird Track